RN-BSN Bachelor of Science

 Even in our distance learning nursing program, you’ll receive the personal support you need.
 All of our online classes have specialized mentorship from MSN-prepared instructors.

-Bachelor of Science Degree program is accredited by the Commission on Collegiate Nursing Education (CCNE) and structured to meet the needs of professional registered nurses who are currently employed.
+Harrison's RN to BSN program is accredited by the Commission on Collegiate Nursing Education (CCNE) and structured to meet the needs of professional registered nurses who are currently employed.
 Our flexible schedule empowers you to continue working and providing for your family while you obtain your degree.
 With competitive pricing, scholarships and community partnerships, you will have the support you need to return to school while you work.

 Students who have been successful in the RN-BSN program have: